-It is critical that people_____the

-extent of their sin in order to

-what Jesus has done for them.

-When sharing our faith, we must balance the

-of God with the of God.

-2. Follow along with the G7 (Laminate pages 10-11) Watch L.I.F.E.

-3. Theology

-• Jesus' death was_____and

-Jesus' death satisfies the just punishment we deserve and makes it to be forgiven.
+It is critical that people the extent of their sin in order to what Jesus has done for them.
+When sharing our faith, we must balance the of God with the of God.
+L.I.F.E.
+(Live Interactive Footage of Evangelism) 2.
+Theology 3.
+Jesus' death was and Jesus' death satisfies the just punishment we deserve and makes it to be forgiven.
+4. Theology - Jesus as Lord (repentance) Becoming a Christian is a - - .

-4. Follow along with the G7 (Laminate pages 12-15)

-5. Theology - Jesus as Lord (repentance)